-Except as described below, all of our outstanding debt obligations (maturing at various times through May 2029) have fixed interest rates which limit the risk of fluctuating interest rates.
+Except as described below, all of our outstanding debt obligations (maturing at various times through February 2031) have fixed interest rates which limit the risk of fluctuating interest rates.
 However, interest rate fluctuations may affect the fair value of our fixed rate debt instruments.
-At December 31, 2022, we had \$1.4 billion of fixed-rate debt outstanding with an estimated fair value of \$1.2 billion.
-If interest rates at December 31, 2022 had been 1.0% higher, the fair value of those debt instruments on that date would have decreased by approximately \$45.0 million.
-If interest rates at December 31, 2022 had been 1.0% lower, the fair value of those debt instruments on that date would have increased by approximately \$68.1 million.
-Additionally, we consider our \$100 million Term Loan A, outstanding as of December 31, 2022 to be fixed rate debt as the rate is effectively fixed by an interest rate swap agreement.
-Also, we consider our \$150 million debt outstanding as of December 31, 2022, related to Term Loan B and Term Loan C, to be fixed rate debt through November 30, 2022 as the rate was effectively fixed by an interest rate swap agreement until such date, before it became variable rate debt from December 1, 2022 to December 31, 2022.
+At December 31, 2023, we had \$1.4 billion of fixed-rate debt outstanding with an estimated fair value of \$1.3 billion.
+If interest rates at December 31, 2023 had been 1.0% higher, the fair value of those debt instruments on that date would have decreased by approximately \$36.2 million.
+If interest rates at December 31, 2023 had been 1.0% lower, the fair value of those debt instruments on that date would have increased by approximately \$58.5 million.
+Additionally, we consider our \$325 million debt outstanding as of December 31, 2023, related to Term Loan A, Term Loan B and Term Loan C, to be fixed rate debt as the rate is effectively fixed by interest rate swap agreements.